GhanshyamVerma/Disease-Diagnosis-Assistants/README.md

 You can download the latest version of R from here:
 * [Install R](https://www.r-project.org/)

+### Required packages:
+Install all the packages listed in requirements.txt file

 ### Steps to run the code:
 1. Download the provided R code, gene expression datasets and knowledge graph, and keep them in the same folder.